apache/pekko-persistence-cassandra/docs/src/main/paradox/testing.md

 * [Cassandra unit](https://github.com/jsevellec/cassandra-unit)
 * [Test Containers](https://www.testcontainers.org/modules/databases/cassandra/)

-For testing it can be convenient to enable automatic creation of keyspace and tables with configuration:
+For testing, it can be convenient to enable automatic creation of keyspace and tables with configuration:

     pekko.persistence.cassandra {
       journal.keyspace-autocreate = on